antaldaniel/eurobarometer/README.md

 ## Data Preparation For Programmatic Use

-The SPSS files in GESIS are not ready for programmatic use in R or for joining into longitudinal panels.
+The microdata of the European Commissions Eurobarometer surveys are stored and accessible in [GESIS](https://www.gesis.org/home).
+They are not ready for programmatic use in R or for joining into longitudinal panels.
+We created this package to help this procedure following the principles of reproducible research.

 1. We import the GESIS SPSS files with the help of the [haven](https://haven.tidyverse.org/) package.
 In order to preserve